-Prerequisites: DIET 151 or HMEC 151.
+Prerequisites: DIET 151.

 This course provides an understanding of how medical nutrition therapy impacts disease and the role of the dietary manager in utilizing this therapy in a clinical setting.
 3 hrs. lecture/wk.

 DIET 251 Nutrition Applications\ (3 Hours) Prerequisites or corequisites: DIET 200.